TritonDataCenter/smartos-docs/docs/illumos-and-smartos-basics/glossary.md

 a [datacenter](glossary.md#datacenter).
 The Operations Portal can be used to:

-- Manage data centers, racks, physical servers, and SmartMachines
+- Manage data centers, racks, physical servers, and instances
-- Provision SmartMachines for new and existing customers
+- Provision instances for new and existing customers
-- Maintain accounts of customers, compute nodes, SmartMachine, and IP addresses
+- Maintain accounts of customers, compute nodes, instances, and IP addresses

 ## Orchestration